Comprehensive Ophthalmology

 - - Performing and interpreting B Scan ultrasound examination

-focal lasers
+photocoagulation, focal lasers

-- - Assisting in scleral buckle, and complex vitreoretinal surgeries
+- Assisting in scleral buckle, and complex vitreoretinal surgeries

 - - Intravitreal injections- antibiotics and anti vegfs

-- - Exposure to tele-retina services and community retinal services
+- Exposure to tele-retina services and community retinal services

 Uvea and Ocular Inflammation:

-inflammatory disorders.
+ocular inflammatory disorders.

 - - Differentiating active vs quiescent disease